coding-club-linz/global-azure-bootcamp-2022/content/sponsor-packs.md

 ## Gold Sponsor Pack

-We offer a limited number of **3 Silver Sponsor Packs**.
+We offer a limited number of **3 Gold Sponsor Packs**.
 This pack includes:

 * Everything from the **Silver Sponsor Pack**
 * More prominent logo presence in all our sponsor lists (website, newsletter, social media, gather.town)